-Marines United Naked Photos, Livestream Sex News: Reddit, 4Chan, 55 Marine Names
+‘Marines United’ Naked Photos, Livestream Sex: Reddit, 4Chan, 55 Marines Named

 The fallout from the “Marines United” naked photo-sharing scandal continues well into Wednesday, March 15.
-As reported by Task & Purpose, whereas initial reports spoke of female Marines having their naked photos circulated via Facebook closed groups called “Marines United,” “Marines United 2.0” and “Marines United 3.0,” more revelations about non-Marines having their naked photos circulated via the Facebook groups is breaking as well.
+As reported by Task & Purpose, whereas initial reports spoke of female Marines having their naked photos circulated via closed Facebook groups called “Marines United,” “Marines United 2.0,” and “Marines United 3.0,” more revelations about non-Marines having their naked photos circulated via the Facebook groups is breaking as well.

 The latest Facebook post from Task & Purpose about the “Marines United” naked photo scandal has garnered hundreds of reactions and about 30 comments as of this writing.
-Plenty of those comments feature folks who are defending the “Marines United” Facebook group members by writing about the prevalence of porn online, and noting that the Marines aren’t the only branch of the military who has shared naked photos.
-Others, however, are leaving comments about just how wrong it is to use “revenge porn” photos, such as those taken for an ex-boyfriend who then spread them around without the permission of the subject in the naked photos.
+Plenty of those comments feature folks who are defending the “Marines United” Facebook group members by writing about the prevalence of porn online and noting that the Marines aren’t the only branch of the military who has shared naked photos.
+Others, however, are leaving comments about just how wrong it is to use “revenge porn” photos, including those taken for an ex-boyfriend who then spread them around without the permission of the subject in the naked photos.
 One particular comment featured a woman claiming that a Marine member took photos of her without her consent.

 Brittney Krall: “I can’t wait until the daughter of the male Marine who took videos of me in my barracks room without my knowledge is old enough so I can tell her how f***ing gross and pathetic her dad is.”

-Military officials appeared before lawmakers to discuss the “Marines United” Facebook group scandal, as well as a culture that might make such naked photo sharing thrive.
-According to Task & Purpose, it wasn’t only female members of the Marines who had their naked photos shared by the “Marines United” Facebook group, but that civilians have been victims as well.
+Military officials appeared before lawmakers to discuss the “Marines United” Facebook group scandal, as well as a culture that might allow such naked photo sharing to thrive.
+According to Task & Purpose, it wasn’t only female members of the Marines who had their naked photos shared by the “Marines United” Facebook group; civilians have been victims as well.
 The publication noted one woman’s alleged continued harassment by members in her community due to her ex-boyfriend, a Marine, who shared a nude photo of her via the “Marines United” Facebook group.

 More shocking allegations reported by the Task & Purpose website include the allegations from a Marine veteran that claimed a Marine live-streamed himself having sex with a civilian directly to the “Marines United” Facebook group without his sex partner’s knowledge.
 The publication noted that they could not independently verify the shocking claim.